 - handrails to assist disabled people

-- colour contrasting of handrails and steps to help partially sighted people
+- colour contrasting handrails and steps to help partially sighted people

 - easy to use bell pushes

 As a wheelchair user you should be able to travel by bus if there is a wheelchair space available and the bus is not full.
-But you may find you can’t if:
+But you might find you can’t if: